UniversalDependencies/UD_Tupinamba-TuDeT/README.md

 ![TuLeD](not-to-release/mapNimu2.png)
 # Summary

-UD_Tupinamba-TuDeT is a collection of annotated texts in Tupi(nambá).
-The project is work-in-progress and the treebank is being updated on a regular basis.
+UD_Tupinamba-TuDeT is a collection of annotated texts in Tupi(nambá) which is annotating sentences from all Tupinambá sources.

 # Introduction

 UD_Tupinamba-TuDeT is a collection of annotated texts in Tupi(nambá).
 It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources, which contains other languages -- see [TuDeT](https://tular.clld.org/contributions/tudet).
+The project is work-in-progress and the treebank is being updated on a regular basis.